Influencer Backdoor Attack on Semantic Segmentation: Experiments

 \subsection{Evaluation Metrics}

 We perform 2 different tests to evaluate each model.
-The first one is \textbf{Poisoned Test}, in which all the images in the test set have been injected with a trigger.
+The first is \textbf{Poisoned Test}, in which all images in the test set have been injected with a trigger.
 The trigger position is kept the same when evaluating different methods unless specified.
-The second one is \textbf{Benign Test}, in which the original test set is used as input of the model.
+The second is \textbf{Benign test}, in which the original test set is used as input.
 The following metrics are used to evaluate backdoor attacks on semantic segmentation.
+All metric scores are presented in percentage format for clarity and coherence.

 \textbf{Attack Success Rate (\textbf{ASR}).} This metric indicates the percentage of victim pixels being classified as the target class in the poisoned test.
 The number of victim pixels is denoted as $N_{victim}$.
 In the poisoned test, all victim pixels are expected to be classified as the target class by the attacker.
 Given the number of successfully misclassified pixels $N_{success}$, the Attack Success Rate of an influencer backdoor is computed as: $ASR = {N_{success}}/{N_{victim}}$.